 "In principle and in practice, ASAE values and seeks diverse and inclusive participation within the field of association management.
 ASAE promotes involvement and expanded access to leadership opportunity regardless of race, ethnicity, gender, religion, age, sexual orientation, nationality, disability, appearance, geographic location, or professional level." — ASAE Diversity and Inclusion Statement

-State Discriminatory Laws
+State Religious Freedom Protection Laws

 ASAE is active in numerous states to urge elected officials to defeat or veto legislation that would effectively permit discrimination against the LGBTQ community.
 ASAE is monitoring this issue closely in state legislatures across the country.